eddie-energy/architecture/arc42/04-solution-strategy/consent-facade/consent-facade.md

 <img src="./figures/admin-console.png" >
 </div>

-The necessary components to achieve the basic functionality of the Consent Facade are shown in the figure below.
+The necessary components to achieve the basic functionality of the Permission Facade are shown in the figure below.
 On the left-hand side, there is an onboarding process that shows the button *connect my data* that has to be clicked by the customer.
 After clicking, there is a popup window with a form that gathers additional information from the customer.
 This information includes the country and the permission administrator of the customer.
-The filled-out form is sent back to the Consent Facade.
-The consent facade creates the request for data access and shares this request with the EDDIE Interoperable Communication component via a Kafka topic.
+The filled-out form is sent back to the Permission Facade.
+The Permission Facade creates the request for data access and shares this request with the EDDIE Interoperable Communication component via a Kafka topic.
 The Interoperable Communication maintains a state of all the requests so that if a state changes, all related components are notified (e.g., the popup window of the customer on the EP Website).
 The state can change by EDDIE Components such as the Connectors which implement functionality to interact with Permission Administrators (PA) of the Regional Data-sharing Infrastructures, e.g., PA Connector EDA or PA Connector Enedis in the figure.
 These connectors communicate with the respective permission administrators, i.e., PA Connector EDA communicates with the Austrian permission administrator EDA, while Enedis is the French permission administrator.

 <div align="center">
 <img src="./figures/eddie-mvp.png" >